ordigital/wp-update/README.md

 # wp-update
-Simple bash script that will update Wordpress in current directory.
+Simple bash script that can update Wordpress in current directory, generate SQL query to update Wordpress URL, generate new salt key, generate .htaccess and .htpasswd files to protect wp-admin directory.

 Download script: